Arab Bank: Asia

+Compliance

 In 2006, the bank participated at the International Anti-Money Laundering/Combating Financing Terrorism Conference hosted by the Union of Arab Banks and supported by the United States Department of the Treasury.
 The conference sought to unite the public and private sector in strengthening defenses against terrorist financing and money laundering in the MENA region.

 Since 2006, the bank has held a regulatory compliance summit with speakers from across the international banking community to discuss and learn more about the compliance environment.
 In 2008, at the request of the Association of Banks, Arab Bank hosted a compliance workshop attended by compliance professionals from banks throughout the country including the Central Bank of Jordan.

 The Arab Bank building in Zürich, Switzerland.

 Board of directors

 As of 2023, the banks Board of directors were: